-Each year the varsity tennis teams compete with teams from Vanderbilt, the University of Tennessee, Sewanee, Millsaps College, Mississippi College, and the University of Mississispi.
-Freshman teams compete with other freshman teams from nearby institutions.
+Each year the varsity tennis teams compete with teams from Vanderbilt, the University of Tennessee, Sewanee, Milsaps College, Mississippi College, and the University of Mississippi.
+In the Tennessee Intercollegiate Athletic Association meet held at Southwestern on May 20 and 21, the Southwestern tennis team was second with five points.
+Sewanee won the meet with six points and Tusculum College was third with three points.
+Freshman teams compete with local preparatory schools and freshman teams from nearby institutions.
 A freshman singles tournament is regularly held each fall.

 The Committee of the Faculty on Athletics may at any time during a semester limit athletic participation and remove from teams any student whose scholarship record is unsatisfactory.

-SOUTHWESTERN is a member of the Dixie Conference.
+SOUTHWESTERN is a member of the Dixic Conference.
 The eligibility of the members of its athletic teams is governed by the constitution, by-laws and rulings of this body.

-"LYNX" 1939 FOOTBALL SCHEDULE
+"LYNX" 1938 FOOTBALL SCHEDULE Sept.
+24-Union University-at Jackson.
+Sept.
+30-Sewanee-Crump Stadium.
+Oct.
+8-Centenary College-Crump Stadium.

-- Oct.
-7-University of Mississippi-Crump Stadium. - Oct.
-14-Washington and Lee University-Crump Stadium. - Oct.
-21-Mississippi State College-at Starkville. - Oct.
-27-University of the South Crump Stadium. - Nov.
-3-Loyola University-at New Orleans. - Nov.
-11-Howard College-Crump Stadium. - Nov.
-18-Clemson College-Crump Stadium.
+Oct.
+14-University of Chattanooga-at Chattanooga.

+Oct.
+22-Birmingham-Southern-Crump Stadium.

+Oct.
+28-Loyola University-New Orleans.

 Nov.
-25-Centenary College-at Shreveport.
-Night game.
+4-Murray State Teachers College-at Murray.

+Nov.
+12-Millsaps College-Crump Stadium.

+Nov.
+19-Mississippi State College-Crump Stadium.

+Night Games.